API Management is about much more than just monitoring an API.

 Of course, at the end of all this all you have is a service published outside your enterprise.
 It’s really not an API yet, not until you publish, promote it, and support it through your developer community.
 One of biggest problems you face is that you really don’t know how to tell people about it, and when you do find someone who’s interested, you have to be able to feed them all the information they need to use it without getting overwhelmed trying to support them all.

-This is where the Enterprise API Platform (EAP) shines, regardless of whether you are trying to broadcast your Open API to the whole wide world, or to expose an Enterprise API to groups of developers inside your own business.
-EAP allows you to market your API or App inside or outside your enterprise with a powerful search driven catalog offering rich social features like ratings, reviews and following.
-You can publish your API into EAP with appropriate descriptions and tags to make it easy for potential consumers to find it through search and browse, including external (public or enterprise) search engine integration and optimization.
+This is where Atmosphere shines, regardless of whether you are trying to broadcast your Open API to the whole wide world, or to expose an Enterprise API to groups of developers inside your own business.
+Atmosphere allows you to market your API or App inside or outside your enterprise with a powerful search driven catalog offering rich social features like ratings, reviews and following.
+You can publish your API into Atmosphere with appropriate descriptions and tags to make it easy for potential consumers to find it through search and browse, including external (public or enterprise) search engine integration and optimization.

 Of course, once someone has found your API, they need to decide if it is the right API for them to use.
 This is where the definition and documentation capabilities come into play, and where the discussion forums and user following capabilities allow them to ask questions, or see how active the community around your API is.